 Federal laws restrict what a Collection Agency can do

 There are many debt collection laws applicable when Collection Agencies are trying to recover money from a debtor.
 A simple example is “30-day” dispute period during which a debtor can tell a collection agency to prove he indeed owes the debt, or stop contacting him.
 The dispute period does not apply to the original creditor.
-Many states put original creditor and collection agency in the same bucket, means the collection laws apply to either one trying to recover money from the debtor.
+Many states put original creditor and collection agency in the same bucket, which means the collection laws apply to either one trying to recover money from the debtor.

 Slightly Higher Possibility of Sour Customer Relationships